Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: Details regarding the subphotospheric internal collision framework

 The photon-to-proton ratio, $\tilde{n}$, can be estimated assuming that photons and pairs are in thermodynamic equilibrium at the base of the jet, that all pairs have recombined before the collision radius, and that no new photons have been produced.
 In that case, one gets \citep{Bromberg2011b, Levinson2012}

 At the collision radius, the adiabatic compression between the fireballs launches a forward shock that propagates into the slower fireball and a reverse shock that propagates into the faster fireball.
 From equations \eqref{eq:theta_u2} and \eqref{eq:tilde_n}, we see that the upstream conditions for these two shocks are slightly different in the two fireballs.
 However, these differences may easily be outweighed by the uncertainties in $r_0$ and $\Gamma_0$.
 For simplicity, in this work we assume the upstream conditions in both shocks are similar.
-For the results presented in Section \ref{sec:Results}, we use the values obtained for the forward shock, i.e., the upstream conditions in the slow fireball.
+For the results presented in Section \ref{sec:Results}, we used the values obtained for the forward shock, i.e., the upstream conditions in the slow fireball.
+However, in the main text, the subscript $s$ has been dropped.
+Using the upstream conditions in the faster fireball instead, the photon-to-proton ratio increases, which in turn softens the power-law and leads to to lower values of both $\alpha$ and $E_{\rm peak}$.
+The results obtained when using $\theta_{u,f}$ and ${\tilde n}_f$ are shown in Appendix \ref{App:different_params}.

 The Lorentz factor of the causally connected downstream in between the two shocks, given similar proper densities of the two fireballs, is given by \citep{Kobayashi1997, Samuelsson2022}